The Easiest Way to Build Links: Don’t Ignore Your 404s

 But what exactly does it mean?

 404 error is an HTTP status code that indicates that the page you were attempting to reach on the website cannot be reached on their server.
-This error often occurs when you mistype the URL into a browser, when you follow a broken link from another website that led to the failed page, or simply because the page was either renamed or deleted.
+This error often occurs when you mistype the URL into a browser, or when you follow a broken link from another website.
+It may also happen simply because the page was either renamed or deleted.

 It’s important to identify these 404 error pages as soon as possible because it can indirectly have negative effects on your organic rankings.
 (Organic traffic is generated from users when they click on your result in search engines, as opposed to paid advertisements.
 The more views, clicks, and interactions that your website receives from users, the better the rankings that it will receive!)

 Google recognizes that the pages are no longer available and removes them from their search index, meaning that they will no longer appear on Google Search Engine Result Page (SERP).
-It also voids any link equity that those broken links acquired in PageRank, Google’s algorithm used in search engine results to determine the quality of the page, deeming the links useless.
+It also voids any link equity that those broken links acquired in PageRank, deeming the links useless.

-Websites with numerous broken links results can also result in poor user experience, because users aren’t as keen to use a site that are unable to provide them information in an efficient manner.
-It signifies poor site quality and enables users to lose confidence in your site/brand, which will result in lower rankings on search engines.
+Websites with numerous broken links results can also result in poor user experience.
+This is because users aren’t as keen to use sites that are unable to provide information in an efficient manner.
+It signifies poor site quality and enables users to lose confidence in your site/brand.
+Ultimately, this will result in lower rankings on search engines.

 Evidently, 404 error pages can be detrimental to your website’s SEO.
 Continue reading to learn how to quickly identify these broken pages and how to fix them to best optimize your website traffic.